infinum/frontend-handbook/React/Project structure.md

 Moving things to `.elements.tsx` should be the last step in the development process and it should only be used for organizational purposes, i.e. when the main component becomes cluttered and unreadable.

-Rules:
+Here are some rules that you should follow when creating elements:

-- should only be used for organizational purposes
+- `.elements.tsx` should only be used for organizational purposes
 - custom components are tightly coupled with the root component and they should not be used in the outside scope
 - mixture of `chakra factory` and `Function Components` is allowed
 - using hooks inside elements is not recommended